RICHARD SEMBERA, M.ED. (COUNSELLING), RP, CCC

 A Different Understanding

-The goal isn't to eliminate anxiety through coping strategies or medication, though these may have their place.
-The goal is to understand what the anxiety is protecting you from knowing, and to create the conditions under which that knowing becomes possible.
+This view of anxiety recognizes it as meaningful—a signal that important psychological work remains to be done.
+The goal is to understand what the anxiety is pointing toward, and to create the conditions under which that understanding becomes possible.